Evaluation of two commercial and three home-made fixatives for the substitution of formalin: a formaldehyde–free laboratory is possible

 On the other hand, this classification into a Class I substance makes surveillance of exposed personal mandatory, and may involve Directors of Surgical Pathology Departments as well as Hospital Administrators responsible for the health of workers.
 The delay in introducing this new information as a National Standard has led to the generation of the idea that the IARC warning was limited to industrial environments and not mandatory for pathology laboratories.

 However, a recent European legislation (e.g. in Italy n° 81/2008) clearly states that carcinogens should only be used in closed work-cycles and must be substituted when technically possible (Art.
 235).
 European Union legislation is moving in the same direction.

 While industries (e.g. wood and furniture) are rapidly adhering to law prescriptions (and are certifying the absence of formaldehyde vapors), in the medical field an unusual delay is still present.

-[17, 18] or at least limiting its use to very rare situations in which there are no available alternatives (like Formaldehyde-induced fluorescence for Catelcholamines or formaldehyde-vapor fixation in certain histo-enzymatic determinations
+A rational, open-minded and innovative approach to fixation, with the scope of abolishing formalin use altogether,[17, 18] or at least limiting its use to very rare situations in which there are no available alternatives (like Formaldehyde-induced fluorescence for Catelcholamines or formaldehyde-vapor fixation in certain histo-enzymatic determinations).

 The use of formalin in surgical pathology laboratories may be partially justified by the large size of the surgical specimen, putatively easier to handle after formalin fixation and supposedly better fixed in comparison to alternative fixatives.
 However, it must be stressed that manipulation of large resection materials, along with increasing demands of more detailed macroscopical descriptions and extended sampling (as required by modern staging of tumors) may increase the exposure of pathologists to formaldehyde vapors.